Connor Wong Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.82).

-- The Mariners allow the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.